bluebrown/go-template-cli/README.md

 ## Usage

 The input data is read from stdin via pipe or redirection.
+It is actually not required to provide any input data.
+If no input data is provided, the template is executed with nil data.

 ```bash
 # Redirection